Gov. Youngkin Touts Economic, Education Gains in Final Address to Virginia General Assembly

 - On Jan.
 14, Governor Glenn Youngkin delivered his final State of the Commonwealth address at the Virginia State Capitol, defending his four-year record to lawmakers Wednesday evening as he prepares to hand power to Abigail Spanberger, governor-elect.

-- Youngkin cited major economic metrics, saying Virginia attracted more than $100 billion in business investment and nearly 270,000 more people work, with over $10 billion in surpluses and roughly $9 billion in tax relief.
+- Youngkin cited major economic metrics, stating Virginia attracted more than $100 billion in business investment and put nearly 270,000 more Virginians to work, with over $10 billion in surpluses and roughly $9 billion in tax relief.

-- Virginia Democrats publicly disputed Youngkin's account, with Senate President Pro Tempore Louise Lucas calling his record a 'mess' and critics warning cuts risk coverage for more than 600,000 Virginians.
+- Virginia Democrats publicly disputed Youngkin's account, arguing his policies left families struggling, while Senate President Pro Tempore Louise Lucas warned 'the only thing you're leaving behind is a mess,' and critics cautioned cuts could risk healthcare for more than 600,000 Virginians.

-- He urged an energy shift, opposing rejoining the Regional Greenhouse Gas Initiative and calling for repeal of the Virginia Clean Economy Act, saying renewables alone cannot meet data-center demand and encouraging cooperation with President Donald Trump.
+- He urged an energy shift, opposing rejoining the Regional Greenhouse Gas Initiative and repealing the Virginia Clean Economy Act, saying renewables alone can't meet data centers' demand and urged cooperation with President Donald Trump.

 In his final address, Youngkin urges lawmakers to work with Trump